INIT6Source/UNOFFICIAL_CERTIFIED_BLOCKHAIN_PRACTIONER_STUDY_GUIDE/README.md

 #### Roadmap and Upgrades

 - **Ethereum 2.0 (Eth2)**: Improve scalability, security, and sustainability.
-  - **Key Components**:
   - **The Merge**: Transition from Proof of Work (PoW) to Proof of Stake (PoS).
   - **Sharding**: Splitting the network into shards to increase capacity.

 - **EIPs (Ethereum Improvement Proposals)**: Community-driven proposals for protocol enhancements.
-  - **Process**:
   - Open discussion among developers and stakeholders.
   - Requires consensus for implementation.

 - **Recent Upgrades**:
   - **The Merge**: Unified the Ethereum Mainnet with the Beacon Chain PoS system.
-    - **Impact**:
     - Reduced energy consumption by ~99.95%.
     - Paved the way for future scalability improvements.
   - **EIP-1559**: Modified the fee market mechanism.
-    - **Features**:
     - Introduced a base fee burned per transaction.
     - Improved transaction fee predictability.

 #### References